 Google launches Kansas City fiber net, intros Google Fiber TV2012.07.27 08:43 by Daniela

-Keywords: Google, Fiber
+Tags: Google, Fiber

 Google launched its 1-gigabit-per-second broadband service in Kansas City yesterday and also unveiled a new interactive television service called Google Fiber TV.